rocktronica/OneFileCMS/readme.markdown

 ## <a name=features></a>Features

 - All the basic file management features like renaming, moving, copying, deleting, and uploading.
-- A basic text editor with line numbers.
 - Sort directory listings by file name, extension, size, or date.
 - Keyboard navigation of directory list.
 (Arrows, Page Up/Down, Home, End)
+- A basic text editor with line numbers.
 - A WYSIWYG editor may be added as a plugin.
 - A login delay after too many invalid login attempts.
 - Adjustable idle time before auto-logout.
-- Easily modifiable & re-brandable.
+- Easily modifiable.
 - Multi-language support.
 - Lots more...
 - <del>Possibly</del> The easiest installation process ever!